Clever-ISA/Clever-ISA/specs/abi.md

 ### Floating-point environment

-The fenv_t type is a typedef for `unsigned long`.
+The fenv_t type is a typedef for `unsigned long long`.
 The fexcept_t type is a typedef for `unsigned short`.

-The fegetenv function shall store the value of `fpcrw` in the `unsigned long` value pointed  to by it's parameter.
+The fegetenv function shall store the value of `fpcrw` in the `unsigned long long` value pointed to by it's parameter.
-The fesetenv function shall load the value of `fpcrw` from the `unsigned long` value pointed to by it's parameter.
+The fesetenv function shall load the value of `fpcrw` from the `unsigned long long` value pointed to by it's parameter.

 The constant values defined by `<fenv.h>` are as follows (taken from the tables used for fpcrw):
 ```c